We have used three of the most popular diaper pail choices over the past three plus years. In this post I’m sharing (and comparing) two of them!

 - Easy to change the bag (and easy to figure out at first!)

-- You need a hand to open and close the top for every diaper change.
+- Not hands free: You need a hand to open and close the lid for every diaper change.
 This can be tough if you have a wiggly baby on the changing table.

 - Top needs to be unscrewed and cleaned periodically